nextstrain/docs.nextstrain.org/src/reference/glossary.rst

       A modular instruction of a :term:`build` which can be run standalone (e.g. ``augur filter``), often with clear input and output files.

-   build script

-      A file used to chain together :term:`build steps<build step>`.
-The script is contained in a folder alongside other necessary files.

-      A example is the `Snakefile <https://github.com/nextstrain/zika-tutorial/blob/master/Snakefile>`_ in the example Zika workflow.

-      In complex workflows, there can be multiple build scripts that work together to run the workflow.

-      For SARS-CoV-2, the following build scripts work together:

-      - ``Snakefile``
-      - ``workflow/snakemake_rules/*.smk``
-      - ``builds.yaml``

    dataset
       A collection of :term:`JSONs` produced by a :term:`build`.
 It is also the shared file prefix of the JSONs.
 For example ``flu/seasonal/h3n2/ha/2y`` identifies a dataset which corresponds to the files
       :